 Solutes precipitate and combine to form stones formed of calcium oxalate usually around a nidus of uric acid.
 Other solutes that form stones are ca and mg phosphates, cystine, and uric acid staghorn calculi form in the presence of chronic urinary tract infections.
 Stones can be painful, may require ...Read more

 - Talk to a doctor online

-- What does passing a kidney stone mean?
+- What to expect after passing a kidney stone?

-- What does passing a kidney stone
+- Process of passing a kidney stone

-- What does passing a kidney stone
+- Stages of passing a kidney stone

 - What does passing a kidney stone feel like in women?